Sierra Leone electricity supplier under corruption investigation

 The Board of Directors appointed by president Koroma himself has failed to improve the Authority’s financial performance, and there are allegations of serious financial malpractice and misdemeanours contrary to the Anti-Corruption Act.

-Statement from State House published on the 2nd of August was clear: ‘The general public is hereby informed that pursuant of the provisions of Section 27(2) of the National Electricity Act 2011 (Act No. 16 of 2011), the president has decided to remove the chairman and members of the electricity distribution and supply authority (EDSA) from office with immediate effect.
+Statement from State House published on the 2nd of August was clear: ‘The general public is hereby informed that pursuant of the provisions of Section 27(2) of the National Electricity Act 2011 (Act No. 16 of 2011), the president has decided to remove the chairman and members of the Electricity Distribution and Supply Authority (EDSA) from office with immediate effect.
 In consequence, a five-man interim caretaker Board has been appointed.’

 According to presidential spokesman – Abdulai Bayraytay, members of the EDSA Board “are undermining the President’s Agenda for Prosperity”.